framps/raspiBackupDoc/en/src/error-messages.md

 Cause:

-A backup file system that is to receive an `rsync` backup must support softlinks.
+A backup file system that is to receive an `rsync` backup has to support softlinks.
 This is only supported by *EXT2*, *EXT3* and *EXT4*. *FAT32* or *NTFS*
 do not support them.
 Details can be found in [FAQ19](faq.md#faq19)

 Further actions:

-Either the backup partition must be formatted with EXT2, 3 or 4 or another backup type such as `dd` or `tar` must be used.
+Either the backup partition should be formatted with EXT2, 3 or 4 or another backup type such as `dd` or `tar`should be used.

 ### RBK0021E: Backup program of type %1 terminated with RC %2.